pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

-Wildcard grants/revokes only work one level deep (a.*).

 #### Subscribing with state

-Requires Presence add-on.

-Required User ID: Always set user_id to uniquely identify the user/device and persist it.
+Requires Presence.
+Always set a persistent UserId to uniquely identify the user/device.

 ```
 1require 'pubnub'